On the surface, Erkki Parkkinen looks like the mayor of the little town of Salla. But dig deeper and you’ll find one of Lapland’s romantic heroes.

 If the couple gets lucky, the Northern Lights of all shades of green and purple, will start to dance in the sky.

-Finally, the bride arrives – often with reindeers pulling her in a sledge – in her beautiful wedding dress alongside her groom’s festive outfit, while all that tension filled with excitement create a mesmerizing contrast against all of nature’s elements.
+Finally, the bride arrives – often with reindeer pulling her in a sledge – in her beautiful wedding dress alongside her groom’s festive outfit, while all that tension filled with excitement create a mesmerizing contrast against all of nature’s elements.

 – That really is something special, Parkkinen sighs.